 - casings - optional

-Place on a cooling rack and allow to air dry for about an hour.
-Cook, cover and refrigerate (will keep about a week in the fridge) or divide into portions and freeze in an airtight bag (preferably in a vacuum sealed bag).
+- Cook, cover or refrigerate (will keep about a week in the fridge) or divide into portions and freeze in an airtight bag (preferably in a vacuum sealed bag).